Learn to start seeds indoors with this DIY system! Get your seedlings off to a strong start with these 11 essential supplies.

 What month is best to start seeds indoors?

-Many plants – flowers and vegetables – can be started indoors in mid-March to prepare for the spring growing season.
+Many plants – flowers and vegetables – can be started indoors in winter to prepare for the spring growing season.
+Timing depends on your last frost date and when your seedlings need to be started.
+Some require 10-12 weeks before that last frost date.
+You’ll want to have your supplies in place and ready to go well before then.
 However, it’s important to pick your planting dates based on each individual plant and its growing time.

 snapdragons and larkspur flowers in cottage garden that are deer resistant flowers